encoredev/encore/docs/go/primitives/databases.md

 ### Using database user credentials

-For cloud environments on AWS/GCP you can view database user credentials (created by Encore when provisioning databases) via the Cloud Dashboard:
+For cloud environments on AWS/GCP you can view database user credentials (created by Encore when provisioning databases) via the Encore Cloud dashboard:

-* Open your app in the [Cloud Dashboard](https://app.encore.dev), navigate to the **Infrastructure** page for the appropriate environment, and locate the `USERS` section within the relevant **Database Cluster**.
+* Open your app in the [Encore Cloud dashboard](https://app.encore.cloud), navigate to the **Infrastructure** page for the appropriate environment, and locate the `USERS` section within the relevant **Database Cluster**.

 ## Handling migration errors